 With a week in Chiang Mai at your disposal, you can truly explore and relax.
-Congrats – you have time for an amazing Thai massage or yoga session.
+Congrats – you have time for an amazing Thai massage, yoga session or Chiang Mai food tour.
 You may also like to add into your itinerary som of the other temples around Chiang Mai including Wat U Mong, Wat Pha Lat and Wat Phra That Doi Kham.

 For those of you with longer to spend in this beautiful city, you have time to do all of the above at a more leisurely pace, as well as get to know the locals and meet friends in the expat and digital nomad community.
 If you love Chiang Mai as much as I do, 3 days in Chiang Mai will simply not be enough!

 You might also like to read about Best Destinations for hiking in Asia